 Do you enjoy the blues?
-Does the notion of playing blues guitar like BB King, Eric Clapton, Chuck Berry gets you psyched?
-If that’s the case, this compilation of blues guitar lessons could be the most enjoyable thing you’ve ever look at.
+Does the notion of playing blues guitar like BB King, Eric Clapton, Chuck Berry get you psyched?
+If that’s the case, this compilation of blues guitar lessons could be the most enjoyable thing you’ve ever looked at.

 The blues are necessary for anybody who is keen on learning how to play the guitar.
 Not only is blues music fun and simple to play, it also forms the basic foundation for tons of rock songs today..

 Many popular bands like Beatles and Led Zeppelin hail some of their influences from blues music.
 Modern day guitar gurus such as Yngwie Malmsteen, Steve Vai and Joe Satriani had also paid tribute to the blues for their influence over their music.

 Now, learning blues has never, at the entry level, been very hard.
 In fact, most guitarists start off learning the blues because it is such a great foundation to have.
 Vibrato, hammer ons, and pull offs are some of the most used techniques in guitar, no matter what level or what style, and blues has all three bases fully covered from the start.
 However, the blues aren’t the end all be all of music; there are a ton of other styles that can help you just as much.

 Because the blues teaches the twelve bar blues, the most popular and most used progression in all of music; this is the progression that people get together and jam over.
 This is the progression that everyone knows and is a common ground between all guitarists.
 This is the progression that will open your eyes to a whole new world of guitar playing.

 #1 – A Primer to The Beginner’s 12 Bar Blues